 Stem Cell Therapy Cost in India

-Cost is a major reason why many patients from abroad choose to undergo stem cell therapy in India.
-While the price varies depending on the type of treatment and medical facility, it is still significantly cheaper than in western countries.
-For instance, stem cell therapy in the U.S. or Europe can cost anywhere between $10,000 and $30,000 per treatment, whereas the same treatment in India may cost only $2,000 to $5,000.
+Cost is probably the main reason patients from other countries choose stem cell therapy in India.
+Though prices can vary based on what kind of treatment and which medical facility patients go to, stem cell treatment in India will still be much cheaper than in Western countries.
+For example, the costs of stem cell therapy in the U.S. or Europe can be as high as $10,000 to $30,000 for one treatment, while in India it may only cost $2,000 to $5,000.

 Risks and Safety of Stem Cell Therapy